 - (A) Eligibility.
-A pre-existing net-metering system must: - (1) have a complete CPG application filed with the Commission prior to January 1, 2017; and - the complete CPG application must have been filed at a time when the electric company was accepting net-metering systems pursuant to 30 V.S.A. §219a (h)(1)(A) as the statute existed on December 31, 2016, or qualified under state law as a system that did not count towards the capacity limit on net-metering contained in that statute. - (B) Rules Applicable to the Review of CPG Applications for Pre-Existing Net-Metering Systems.
-Any complete CPG application filed prior to January 1, 2017, shall be reviewed pursuant to the version of Rule 5.100 that was in effect at the time the complete application was filed. - (C) Applicable Rates for Pre-Existing Net-Metering Systems.
-Customers using preexisting net-metering systems shall, for a period of 10 years from the date of the net-metering system's commissioning, be credited for generation according to the rates and incentives provided for in 30 V.S.A. § 219a, as the statute existed on December 31, 2016, and the Commission's rules implementing that statute If the customer's system was commissioned before the electric company's first rate schedule to comply with Section 219a(h)(1)(K) took effect, then the 10-year period shall run from the effective date of the electric company's first rate schedule implementing the incentive.
-At the end of the applicable 10-year period, customers using pre-existing net-metering systems shall be credited for excess generation as provided in Section 5.126 of this Rule or its successor. - (D) Non-Bypassable Charges.
-For a period of 10 years from the date that a preexisting net-metering system was commissioned, a customer using that netmetering system may apply any accrued net-metering credits to any charge
+A pre-existing net-metering system must: - (1) have a complete CPG application filed with the Commission prior to January 1, 2017; - the complete CPG application must have been filed at a time when the electric company was accepting net-metering systems pursuant to 30 V.S.A. § 219a(h)(1)(A) as the statute existed on December 31, 2016, orqualified under state law as a system that did not count towards the capacity limit on net-metering contained in that statute; and - (3) not have been amended to increase its capacity by more than 5% or 15 kW, whichever is greater, after the effective date of this Rule. - (B) [DELETED] - (C) Applicable Rates for Pre-Existing Net-Metering Systems.
+Customers using pre-existing net-metering systems shall, for a period of 10 years from the date of the net-metering system's commissioning, be credited for generation according to the rates and incentives provided for in 30 V.S.A. § 219a, as the statute existed on December 31, 2016, and the Commission's rules implementing that statute.
+If the customer's system was commissioned before the electric company's first rate schedule to comply with Section 219a(h)(1)(K) took effect, then the 10-year period shall run from the effective date of the electric company's first rate schedule implementing the incentive.
+At the end of the applicable 10-year period, customers using pre-existing netmetering systems shall be credited for excess generation as provided in Section 5.126 of this Rule or its successor. - (D) Non-Bypassable Charges.
+For a period of 10 years from the date that a preexisting net-metering system was commissioned, a customer using that net-metering system may apply any accrued net-metering credits to any charge irrespective of whether that charge is a non-bypassable charge. - (E) Adjustors Not Applicable to Pre-Existing Net-Metering Systems.
+Pre-existing net-metering systems are not subject to any siting adjustors or REC adjustors established under this Rule.

-- irrespective of whether that charge is a non-bypassable charge. - (E) Adjustors Not Applicable to Pre-Existing Net-Metering Systems.
-Pre-existing netmetering systems are not subject to any siting adjustors or REC adjustors established under this Rule. - (F) Tradeable Renewable Energy Credits.
+- (F) Tradeable Renewable Energy Credits.
 Any tradeable renewable energy credits created by pre-existing net-metering systems will continue to be either retained by the customer or transferred to the electric company per the election made by the applicant at the time of application for its CPG.
 For CPG applications filed prior to the time when such election was available, tradeable renewable energy credits are retained by the customer. - (G) Existing Groups Using Pre-Existing Net-Metering Systems.
 Notwithstanding Sections 5.129(C) through (E), an existing group or customer may have more than 500 kW of pre-existing net-metering systems attributed to the group or customer if these net-metering arrangements were requested prior to January 1, 2017. - (H) Provisions of This Rule Applicable to Pre-Existing Net-Metering Systems.
-Pre-existing net-metering systems are subject only to the following provisions of this Rule. - (1) 5.109 (Amendments to Approved Net-Metering Systems); - (2) 5.110 (Transfers and Abandonment); - (3) 5.126 (Energy Measurement), except as modified by (C), above, and except that a customer is not required to install a production meter at a pre-existing system pursuant to 5.126(A)(1); - (4) 5.129 (Billing Standards and Procedures); - (5) 5.131 (Interconnection Requirements); - (6) 5.132 (Disconnection of Net-Metering Systems); and - (7) 5.134 (Compliance Proceedings). - (I) All other net-metering systems are subject to all provisions of this Rule.
+Preexisting net-metering systems are subject only to the following provisions of this Rule. - (1) 5.109 (Amendments to Approved Net-Metering Systems); - (2) 5.110 (Transfers and Abandonment); - (3) 5.126 (Energy Measurement), except as modified by (C), above, and except that a customer is not required to install a production meter at a pre-existing system pursuant to 5.126(A)(1); - (4) 5.129 (Billing Standards and Procedures); - (5) 5.131 (Interconnection Requirements); - (6) 5.132 (Disconnection of Net-Metering Systems); - (7) 5.135 (Participation in Wholesale Markets); - (8) 5.137 (Energy Storage Facility Electrically Connected to a Net-Metering System); and - (9) 5.138 (Compliance Proceedings). - (I) All other net-metering systems are subject to all provisions of this Rule.